MattiaPrimavera/POP-C-Client/README.md

 ## Requirements

-* lib X11
+* X11 Library
-* change the makefile link to your X11 library path
+* change the makefile link to X11 library according to its path on your system

 ## Synopsis

-This project is a [Post-Office-Protocol (POP)] Client for retrieving mails from an email Server.
-Only a part of the protocol has been considered for this implementation, that is to say the following requests from the protocol:
+This project is a [Post-Office-Protocol (POP)](https://fr.wikipedia.org/wiki/Post_Office_Protocol) Client for retrieving mails from an email Server.
+Only a part of the protocol has been considered in this implementation, that is to say the following requests from the protocol:

 The two first to handle the loggin phase:
 * USER username